Angevin Empire

-The influence and power of the House of Anjou brought them into conflict with the kings of France of the House of Capet, to whom they also owed feudal homage for their French possessions, bringing in a period of rivalry between the dynasties.
-Despite the extent of Angevin rule, Henry's son, John, was defeated in the Anglo-French War (1213–1214) by Philip II of France following the Battle of Bouvines.
-John lost control of most of his continental possessions, apart from Gascony in southern Aquitaine.
-This defeat set the scene for further conflicts between England and France, leading up to the Hundred Years' War.
+The influence and power of the Angevin kings of England brought them into conflict with the kings of France of the House of Capet, to whom they also owed feudal homage for their French possessions, bringing in a period of rivalry between the dynasties.
+Despite the extent of Angevin rule, Henry's son King John was defeated in the Anglo-French War (1213–1214) by Philip II of France following the Battle of Bouvines.
+John lost control of most of his continental possessions, apart from Guyenne and Gascony in southern Aquitaine.
+This defeat set the scene for further conflicts between England and France, leading up to the Hundred Years' War (1337–1453), in which the Plantagenets re-established dominion over much of western, central, and northern France before losing their possessions again, this time permanently.

-Origin of the term and its application
+Terminology

-The term Angevin Empire is a neologism defining the lands of the House of Plantagenet: Henry II and his sons Richard I and John.
+The term Angevin Empire is a historiographic retronym defining the lands of the House of Plantagenet: Henry II and his sons Richard I and John.
 Another son, Geoffrey, ruled Brittany and established a separate line there.
 As far as historians know, there was no contemporary term for the region under Angevin control; however, descriptions such as "our kingdom and everything subject to our rule whatever it may be" were used.
-The term Angevin Empire was coined by Kate Norgate in her 1887 publication, England under the Angevin Kings.
+The term Angevin Empire was coined by Kate Norgate in her 1887 publication England under the Angevin Kings.
 In France, the term espace Plantagenet (French for "Plantagenet area") is sometimes used to describe the fiefdoms the Plantagenets had acquired.

-The adoption of the Angevin Empire label marked a re-evaluation of the times, considering that both English and French influence spread throughout the dominion in the half century during which the union lasted.
-The term Angevin itself is the demonym for the residents of Anjou and its historic capital, Angers; the Plantagenets were descended from Geoffrey I, Count of Anjou, hence the term.
+The adoption of the Angevin Empire label marked a re-evaluation of the times, considering that both English and French influence spread throughout the dominion in the half-century during which the union lasted.
+The term Angevin is the demonym for the residents of Anjou and its historic capital, Angers; the Plantagenets were descended from Geoffrey I, Count of Anjou, hence the term.
 The demonym, according to the Oxford English Dictionary, has been in use since 1511.

+The use of the term empire has engendered controversy among some historians over whether the term is accurate for the actual state of affairs at the time.
+The area was a collection of the lands inherited and acquired by Henry.
+The continental lands in question were fully part of the medieval Kingdom of France, and the lands in England were part of the Kingdom of England.
+Henry did not rule the lands he held in France as a king but ruled under the relevant local title such as "duje".
+There is no evidence that the lands owned or ruled by Henry shared any common identity relating to the Plantagenets and so should be labelled with the term empire in the context of a unified state.
+Referring to the shared lands as an empire of property real estate may be more accurate.